altiereslima/sf64-dc/README.md

 Lastly, run `./link.sh` to create an output ELF file.

-There's also a target for generating a CDI, requiring `mkdcdisc` to be installed and on your path:
-`make -f Makefile.dc cdi`
+If you want a CDI, check out `test.sh` for details on how to make one.

 Good luck.